microsoft/WindowsAppSDK/README.md

 Some caveats about 0.5...

 * Requires using MSIX *(1.0 won't require MSIX)*
-* Only includes WinUI 3 / Text rendering / Localization right now
+* Only includes WinUI 3 / Text rendering / Localization
 * WinUI 3 cannot yet be intermixed with other UI frameworks *(XAML Islands will enable this in the future)*.
 To use WinUI 3, either start with a new app, or you can replace your existing app's UI completely with WinUI 3